What to expect from your law school final exams

 Use the IRAC format for each issue raised

 As you begin to write out your answer, we recommend you analyze each dispute using the IRAC method.

 First, state the issue in precise legal terms (i.e., “Did the defendant’s mistake in computing his bid prevent the formation of an enforceable contract?”).
 Be careful to avoid generalizations or oversimplification of the issue.

 Next, state the applicable law.
 Be sure to define the pertinent elements of a rule as well as any terms of art.

 Then, apply the rules to the facts using arguments.
 Avoid the common error of stating a rule and then jumping straight to the conclusion.
 Your professor will not infer a supporting argument for you — you must spell it out.
 Remember to use the Issue T you created earlier to remind you to discuss which facts in the fact pattern support (or prevent) application of the rule.
 Discuss and weigh each fact given and the logical inference to be drawn from it.
 Be sure to include counterarguments where possible.

 Finally, come to a straightforward conclusion on each issue.
 Make sure you have clearly answered the question asked, and you have not left an issue hanging.
 If a number of outcomes are possible, discuss the merits of each, but always select one position as your conclusion and state why.
 In close cases, it is generally best to select the most practical and fair conclusion.
-Just don’t consider yourself bound by the “general rule” or “majority view” in answering an exam unless the question clearly calls for such.
+Just don’t consider yourself bound by the “general rule” or “majority view” in answering on a law school final exam unless the question clearly calls for such.

 Argue both sides of legal issues you spot and remember policy concerns